execas/execas.github.io/_posts/2019-04-15-the-elf-file-format-1.md

 #endif
 ```

-The next lines of code defines the standard ELF types.
+The following lines of code defines the standard ELF types.

 ## Standard ELF Types